suchipi/irregular-js/README.md

 # Irregular.js

-Regular expressions are very powerful, but their syntax can get large and archaic quickly.
-Irregular is a simple templating language for regular expressions.
-It helps you abstract chunks of your regular expressions into functions to help make them more readable.
+Regular expressions are very powerful, but they can get large and archaic quickly.
+Irregular provides tools that work together to help you abstract your regular expressions into human-readable code.

+Irregular comes with:
+* A templating language for Regular Expressions that helps you abstract each chunk into a human-readable string
+* Support for named capture groups (.NET syntax: `(?<name>pattern)` or `(?'name'pattern)`)
+* A convenient method to retrieve all matches from an IrRegExp (no more while loops!)

 There is also a Ruby implementation: [irregular-rb](https://github.com/suchipi/irregular-rb)

 ## Usage Example

+### Templating
 ```javascript
   var methods = {
     catNames: function() {